stayn1ght/MycobiomeDB_Document/src/methods/indepthanalysis.md

 * group samples according to their corresponding phenotypes, and
 * identify marker taxa between a pair of phenotypes of intersts, e.g. CRC vs. Health.

 Curated projects are highlighted with a :fontawesome-solid-check-double: symbol.
 In addition to the project meta data and run table, the project page for curated projects also contains a list of samples manually curated, their phenotypes and corresponding runs.
-Followed by marker taxa identified from pairs of phenotypes (refers to as [phenotype comparisons :octicons-link-16:](https://gmrepo.humangut.info/phenotypes/comparisons) in our database).
+Followed by marker taxa identified from pairs of phenotypes (refers to as [phenotype comparisons](https://gmrepo.humangut.info/phenotypes/comparisons) in our database).
 Marker taxa are shown in both table view and boxplot view.
 If a curated project contains more than two phenotype groups, for example,

 * Healthy controls,
 * Adenoma and